emeGuan/laravel-resources/README.md

       "name": "A2",
       "bs": [
 ```
-If attributes are not specified all are returned
+If attributes are not specified all are returned.
+All relations are included with the dot notation, in the example it is not necessary to specify *include=bs,bs.cs*

 * We can include *belongsTo* relationships
 http://laravel-resources.local/bs?fields[bs]=name,a&fields[a]=id,name